Ye Olde Colleges (at least in America)

 - In the musical South Pacific, Lieutenant Joe Cable attended Princeton.

-- In 1776, as in real life, John Adams went to Harvard.
+- In 1776, John Adams went to Harvard.
 Slightly played with as Adams stating this during a congressional debate only evokes derisitory laughter and results in his opponent Thomas Jefferson dryly countering that he attended William & Mary - at which the other delegates applaud. note

 - The male MC in Djanet Sears' Harlem Duet is a professor at Columbia University, derisively nicknamed "Harlumbia" for reasons explored in the play.